rknx/AvrBsT/README.md

-# AvrBsT

-## Statistical analysis of bacterial dispersal in R
+# Statistical analysis of bacterial dispersal in R

 This branch has exact code used for publication purpose and not updated.
 Use main branch for updated code.